 High performance computing (HPC) is a cornerstone of the National Nuclear Security Administration (NNSA) Stockpile Stewardship program.
 Bolstering computing at NNSA’s three national security labs is essential to ensure the safety, security, and reliability of the nation’s aging nuclear deterrent without testing.
 NNSA’s new capacity computing systems, called the Commodity Technology Systems-1 (CTS-1), are its third joint procurement under the Advanced Simulation and Computing (ASC) program.
-These computing clusters will provide the needed computing capacity for NNSA’s day-to-day scientific work at the three labs managing the nation’s nuclear deterrent.
+These computing clusters provide the needed computing capacity for NNSA’s day-to-day scientific work at the three labs managing the nation’s nuclear deterrent.

 This tri-lab procurement model reduces costs through economies of scale based on standardized hardware and software environments at the three labs.
 The effort helps increase operational efficiencies and facilitates collaborations that benefit our nation’s security, support academia, and advance the technology that promotes American economic competitiveness.
 This strategy also allows NNSA’s more powerful advanced technology system supercomputers to be dedicated to the largest and most complex calculations critical to stockpile stewardship.

-Other features of the new machines will be virtually invisible to users.
-They can be cooled with either water or air and will have an option to use higher voltage power for greater power efficiency than past clusters.
+Other features of the new machines are virtually invisible to users.
+They can be cooled with either water or air and have an option to use higher voltage power for greater power efficiency than past clusters.
 Rather than having one power supply for each node as in many past clusters, the Penguin systems supply a whole cluster rack with one large power shelf.
 This change is intended to increase reliability and make power supply maintenance easier.
 “Power and cooling really matter when it comes to total cost of ownership,” says Leininger.
-“They may not seem exciting, but these are very practical issues that will help the new machines run better.”
+“They may not seem exciting, but these are very practical issues that help the new machines run better.”